misiektoja/spotify_monitor/docs/configuration.md

 NTFY_ACCESS_TOKEN="tk_your_ntfy_access_token"
 ```

-By default, Spotify Monitor looks for `.env` in the current directory.
-If it is not there, the search continues in each parent directory.
+By default, Friend Activity looks for `.env` while an explicit scrobble health run looks for `.env.scrobble_health`.
+The search starts in the current directory then continues in each parent directory.

 Browser import does not use the parent-directory search when choosing where to write.
 Without `--env-file`, it writes to `.env` in the current directory.